Angelina Jolie Shows Off Dangerously High Slit & Sky-High Stilettos at the BAFTAs

-Along with a flurry of other A-list celebs, including Jennifer Lawrence and Margot Robbie, the Oscar-winning mom of six stunned in a black gown featuring a sweetheart neckline and a dangerously high slit, custom made by Ralph & Russo.
+Along with a flurry of other A-list celebs like Jennifer Lawrence and Margot Robbie, the Oscar-winning mom of six showed off a black gown featuring a sweetheart neckline and a dangerously high slit custom made by Ralph & Russo.

-The vintage-inspired strapless velvet number, which hung elegantly off Jolie’s shoulders, gave way to matching black satin pointed-toe stiletto pumps, which elongated her lean legs.
+The vintage-inspired strapless velvet number, which hung elegantly off her shoulders, gave way to matching black satin pointed stiletto pumps, which elongated her lean legs.

-The leggy statement is reminiscent of other red carpet looks she’s sported before, such as the iconic strapless thigh-bearing black Atelier Versace gown she wore to the 2012 Oscars, on the arm of ex Brad Pitt.
+The leggy statement is reminiscent of other red carpet looks she’s sported before, such as the strapless thigh-bearing black Atelier Versace gown she wore to the 2012 Oscars on the arm of ex Brad Pitt.

-Adding some sparkle and bling to her ensemble tonight, the 42-year-old humanitarian pulled things together with eye-catching Graff jewels.
+Adding some sparkle and bling to her ensemble, the 42-year-old humanitarian pulled things together with eye-catching Graff jewels.

 For more from the red carpet at the 2018 BAFTAs, check out the gallery.